-- Walking fees will be introduced on some iconic walks from October 2021.
+- walking fees now apply on some iconic walks

-- A Parks Pass will be introduced in the 2022-23 financial year.
+- a Parks Pass will be introduced in the 2023 financial year.

 Uluru-Kata Tjuta National Park and Kakadu National Park are managed by Parks Australia.

-Camping fees will be increased in a staged approach over a three year period with the increase bringing Territory parks and reserves in line with the rest of Australia.
-The first of these changes will take effect on the 1st of July 2021.
+Starting 1 July 2021, camping fees will increase in a staged approach over a 3 year period.
+The increase brings Territory parks and reserves in line with the rest of Australia.

-A percentage of the fees that are collected on parks that are jointly managed with traditional owners will continue to be distributed to governing land councils for distribution to traditional owners.
-Extra revenue for Parks will therefore present an exciting opportunity to grow jobs on country for Aboriginal Rangers or growth for Aboriginal Tourism.
+A percentage of the fees that are collected on parks that are jointly managed with Traditional Owners will continue to be distributed to governing land councils for distribution to Traditional Owners.

 Last updated: 03 March 2021